Pricing and Fees

 Sliding Scale

 I reserve a small number of sliding scale spots ($40-80) to support accessibility when possible.
-Sliding scale spots currently filled.
+Sliding scale spots currently full.

 Using Insurance Out-of-Network